Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/concepts/GeneralConcepts/material.md

 The metallic property is an indication of how much a primitive's surface acts like a metal.

 Metallic can be varied across a surface using a texture.
-Trimble Creator assumes the perceived luminance (0.2126 x red + 0.7152 x green + 0.0722 x blue) of the texture will be used.
 Using a grayscale image is recommended.

 Metallic value range is 0 to 1.
 Texture values can be multiplied using a provided multiplier value.